Writing Portfolio 101: How to Impress Clients in 5 Steps

 If this is the route you pick, keep in mind that a custom domain is always more professional.
 While WordPress's and Wix’s free plans are very tempting, they only come with URLs such as yourname.wordpress.com and yourname.wix.com, which look a lot more like casual, personal blogs than work websites.
 So don’t hesitate to loosen your purse strings a little and pay for a plan with your own domain.

-If you don’t want to spend too much time on designing your portfolio, there are always trusted host websites for you to turn to.
-Think of these websites as LinkedIn accounts for your portfolio: all you need to do is create an account with them, and then fill in the information fields that they’ll ask of you.
+If you don’t want to spend too much time on designing your portfolio, there are always trusted portfolio sites for you to turn to.
+Think of these sites as LinkedIn accounts for your portfolio: all you need to do is create an account with them, and then fill in the information fields that they’ll ask of you.